samhobbs-dev/week1-ai-ml-fundamentals/quizzes/quiz_04_cnn_training.md

 ### 15. What does EarlyStopping callback do?

-- [ ] A) Stops training when validation metric stops improving
+- [ ] A) Increases the learning rate
-- [ ] B) Makes training slower
+- [ ] B) Stops training when validation metric stops improving
-- [ ] C) Removes layers from the model
+- [ ] C) Makes training slower
-- [ ] D) Increases the learning rate
+- [ ] D) Removes layers from the model

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** A) Stops training when validation metric stops improving
+**Correct Answer:** B) Stops training when validation metric stops improving

 **Explanation:** EarlyStopping monitors a metric (usually val_loss) and stops training after 'patience' epochs without improvement.
 It prevents overfitting by stopping at the optimal point.

 - **Why others are wrong:**
-  - B) It can make training finish sooner
+  - A) Learning rate scheduling is separate
-  - C) It doesn't change architecture
+  - C) It can make training finish sooner
-  - D) Learning rate scheduling is separate
+  - D) It doesn't change architecture
 </details>

 ---

 ### 16. What does padding='same' do in Conv2D?

-- [ ] A) Uses the same filter for all layers
+- [ ] A) Pads the input so output has the same spatial dimensions as input
-- [ ] B) Pads the input so output has the same spatial dimensions as input
+- [ ] B) Copies the input to output
-- [ ] C) Makes all values the same
+- [ ] C) Uses the same filter for all layers
-- [ ] D) Copies the input to output
+- [ ] D) Makes all values the same

 <details>
 <summary><b>Click for Solution</b></summary>

-**Correct Answer:** B) Pads the input so output has the same spatial dimensions as input
+**Correct Answer:** A) Pads the input so output has the same spatial dimensions as input

 **Explanation:** padding='same' adds zeros around the input edges so that with stride=1, output size equals input size.
 For a 28x28 input with 3x3 filter, output is still 28x28.

 - **Why others are wrong:**
-  - A) Each layer has its own filters
+  - B, D) Padding preserves size, doesn't copy values
-  - C, D) Padding preserves size, doesn't copy values
+  - C) Each layer has its own filters
 </details>

 ---